Skip to main content

 Figure \(\PageIndex{7}\): Diagram showing the proposed mechanism of DNA relaxation by type IA topoisomerases.
 The mechanism involves several transient

 conformational intermediates of both the protein and the DNA.
 The sequence of steps and intermediates is hypothetical, and more states are likely to be involved in the cycle.
-Processivity by the enzyme requires that after one relaxation event, the protein continues to another relaxation cycle without releasing the DNA.
+Processivity by the enzyme requires that, after one relaxation event, the protein continue to another relaxation cycle without releasing the DNA.
 In the diagram,

 the protein is shown in grey, and the DNA in red/blue.
 The orange dot represents the presence of the covalent protein/DNA complex.
 The single-stranded DNA binding groove is shown in red or yellow.
 Dasgupta, T et al. ibid.